Information for parents

 In every situation and at all times, the welfare, protection and best interests of the participants are paramount.

-It is part of our organizations commitment to ensure that the welfare of all young people, regardless of gender, ethnic or national origin, sexual orientation, disability, religion or belief, race, age or personal characteristics, is given the highest priority and protection from physical, sexual and emotional harm is provided.
+It is part of our organization’s commitment to ensure that the welfare of all young people, regardless of gender, ethnic or national origin, sexual orientation, disability, religion or belief, race, age or personal characteristics, is a top priority and that protection from physical, sexual and emotional harm is guaranteed.

-In the Expedition part of the program, careful planning of the expedition in advance and its documentation in a routeing table and topographical map ensures a high level of safety.
-Your children will also receive appropriate training before an expedition and learn how to handle their equipment, navigate, bivouac and cook outside, treat wounds and react well in an emergency, and work together as a team.
-Nevertheless, an expedition always involves risks.
+In the expedition part of the program, careful planning of the expedition in advance and its documentation in the route table and topographical map ensures a high level of safety.
+Your children will also receive appropriate training before an expedition and learn how to handle their equipment, navigate, bivouac and cook outdoors, treat wounds and react well in an emergency, and work together as a team.
+Nevertheless, an expedition is always associated with risks.

-Just as you support and guide your child in other areas of their life, they may need your support with the Duke Award.
-This could include encouraging them to keep their documentation up to date, offering rides to activities or to the expedition area and – depending on the possibility – providing financial support for expedition equipment.
+Just as you support and guide your child in other areas of their life, they may also need your support with the Duke Award.
+This could include encouraging them to keep their documentation up to date, offering rides to activities or the expedition area and, where possible, providing financial support for expedition equipment.

 Tips for parents:

-• Find an assessor: Each young person must find an assessor for each activity.
-The assessor can be anyone who has some knowledge of the chosen activity and is willing to supervise your child’s participation.
-It can be the gymnastics or sports teacher, the art teacher, the staff member of a club or voluntary organisation.
+- Find a reviewer: Each young person must find a reviewer for each activity.
+The reviewer can be anyone who has some knowledge of the chosen activity and is willing to supervise your child’s participation.
+It can be the gymnastics or sports teacher, the art teacher, the employee of a club or a volunteer organization.
 However, it must not be a family member.

-• Obtain an expert opinion: If your child is fairly advanced with his or her program, remind him or her to make sure that his or her evaluator(s) write their reports so that he or she can fully complete the Duke Award and receive the award.
+- Obtain an expert opinion: If your child is fairly advanced with their program, remind them to make sure their evaluators write their reports so they can complete the Duke Award and receive the award.

-• Using the Award: Make sure your child includes the award within their application materials.
+- Using the Award: Make sure your child includes the award with their application materials and talk to them about the experience.

-• Volunteer: Perhaps you could consider volunteering at your child’s school?
-For example, you could support the groups on expeditions, raise funds to buy equipment or offer an activity, such as reading, going to the museum regularly or learning to play skat.
+- Volunteer to support the Duke Award: Perhaps you could also consider volunteering at your child’s school?
+For example, you could support the groups on expeditions, raise funds to buy equipment or offer an activity, such as reading, going to the museum regularly or learning skat.